omiaydin1/base-ping-contract/README.md

 - Used to demonstrate onchain activity and interaction

 The contract was deployed and interacted with using Remix IDE and MetaMask.

+### PingV2

+PingV2 extends the original Ping contract by introducing a reset mechanism, allowing the counter state to be cleared when needed.